 The Conference on the Regulation of Infrastructures is the annual event that brings together all the Areas of the Florence School of Regulation.
-The 9th edition of the Conference on the Regulation of Infrastructures will focus on regulation of convergence and will take place on 25-26th June 2020 in Florence.
+The 9th edition of the Conference on the Regulation of Infrastructures will focus on regulation of convergence and will take place online on 24-26th June 2020 .

 Most infrastructures have developed independently from one another and constitute self-contained socio-technical systems.
 This is, for example, the case of electricity, of gas, of telecommunications, of air transport, but also of railways.
 Consequently, also regulation was set up in a self-contained sector-specific manner.

 However, this way of doing things cannot continue into the future, as the different infrastructure sectors are converging.
 This is, first, because of the technological and economic dynamics that has been triggered by liberalisation, and which has led to new technologies, often at the interface of the different sectors (e.g., power-to-gas), along with corresponding cross-sectoral business strategies.